 Citing Aames Funding Corp. v.
-Mores, 107 Hawai'i 95, 110 P.3d 1042 (2005), Kogen primarily argued that Sakal's claim for relief from the nonjudicial foreclosure was untimely because Sakal was required to challenge the validity of the foreclosure proceedings prior to the however, it does not appear that Appellees dispute the material facts alleged in the Complaint.

-date of the recordation of the Quitclaim Deed.
-In opposition, Sakal argued that: (1) HRS chapter 501, which was at issue in Aames, does not apply to the property interest in this case; (2) unlike in Aames, no new Transfer Certificate of Title (TCT) was issued to Kogen; (3) the nonjudicial foreclosure conducted by the AOAO pursuant to [\7] HRS chapter 667 was illegal because the AOAO did not hold a power of sale; (4) implying a would power of sale be an unreasonable impairment of contract, and thus contrary to HRS § 514B-22; and (5) a nonjudicial foreclosure is void unenforceable where the and foreclosing entity does not have a power of sale.
+Mores, 107 Hawai'i 95, 110 P.3d 1042 (2005), Kogen primarily argued that Sakal's claim for relief from the nonjudicial foreclosure was untimely because Sakal was required to challenge the validity of the foreclosure proceedings prior to the date of the recordation of the Quitclaim In opposition, Sakal argued that: (1) HRS chapter 501, Deed. which was at issue in Aames, does not apply to the property interest in this case; (2) unlike in Aames, no new Transfer Certificate of Title (TCT) was issued to Kogen; (3) the nonjudicial foreclosure conducted by the AOAO pursuant to HRS chapter 667 was illegal because the AOAO did not hold a power of sale; (4) implying a power of sale would be an unreasonable impairment of contract, and thus contrary to HRS § 514B-22; and (5) a nonjudicial foreclosure is void and unenforceable where the foreclosing entity does not have a power of sale.
 In reply, Kogen argued, inter alia, that the AOAO had the authority to "foreclose by power of sale" and that the Bylaws granted the AOAO the remedy of nonjudicial foreclosure because they authorize the Board of Directors to use "any other remedies it may have" to enforce assessments.
 At the hearing on Kogen's motion, the Circuit Court orally granted the motion, stating: "The Court finds that HRS [§ 514B-146] provides the association with broad powers, including foreclosure and [it] doesn't make any sense for the association to have to amend its bylaws every time the Legislature amends the law.
-Also HRS 667-102(b) claims by the unit owners are barred if not made before the affidavit and conveyance documents are filed."
-(Format altered).
-Order Dismissing Kogen was The entered on October 21, 2014.
+Also HRS 667-102(b) claims by the prior to the Trial Re: Possession and the entry of the Judgment for Possession and Writ of Possession.